Going low waste is easy, but getting started is often the hardest part.

 What about naked products that need to be used in the shower?
-Body scrubs, shampoo bars, soaps and shower bombs can lose their luster if left in a damp, hot shower after you’re done—especially if these products have no way to drain and dry out between uses.
+Body scrubs, shampoo bars, bar soap and shower bombs can lose their luster if left in a damp, hot shower after you’re done—especially if these products have no way to drain and dry out between uses.

-The Round Tin is a great choice for travel, but leaving your wet bar in a sealed container on a day-to-day basis can make it mushy over time.
+Our shampoo tins are a great choice for travel but leaving your wet bar in a sealed container on a day-to-day basis can make it mushy over time.
 Instead, we suggest draining shower caddies that can be taken in and out of the shower.
 These let all your naked products dry out before you hop back in.